 Students who are interested in practitioner research and in developing their research as part of a community of practice may wish to learn more about our proposed Doctorate in Education programme (with specialisms in Teacher Education and Educational Leadership).
 Please feel free to consult with course coordinators if you would like further advice on which one would be most suitable for you.

 Closing date Applications are accepted on a rolling basis, reviewed and interviews will take place on a quarterly basis.
-However please note that applicants should ensure that PhD applications are submitted before 13th June 2019 for a start date in September 2019.
-For applications received in the last quarter (May and June 2019), interviews will take place in June 2019.
+However please note that applicants should ensure that PhD applications are submitted before mid August for a start date in September.
+For applications received in the last quarter (May and June), interviews will take place in the June before the programme commences the following September.

 Please note application deadlines if you are applying for university funding awards.
 In such cases, students may be interviewed in April. https://www.maynoothuniversity.ie/graduate-studies